JamesSullivan/ml-basics/README.md

-# Updated Version of Machine Learning Basics
+# Updated Version of Machine Learning Basics for 2024

 ## Tested using the following versions